mikepsinn/wishonia/README.md

-# A Decentralized To-Do List for Humanity
+# A Decentralized To-Do List for Humanity: Building a Utilitarian Paretopia

 ## ;TLDR

-We want decentralized semi-autonomous todo list for humanity that can:
+We envision a decentralized, semi-autonomous "To-Do List for Humanity" aiming for **Pareto optimal resource allocation** to achieve **maximum preference satisfaction (universal wish fulfillment)**.
+It will:
-1. take a large global problem (like dementia)
+1. Identify large global problems and individual/collective wishes.
-2. use AI research agents to catalog all possible solutions
+2. Use AI research agents to catalog all possible solutions and paths to wish fulfillment.
-3. recursively break down each solution into the smallest atomic tasks
+3. Recursively break down solutions/wishes into the smallest atomic tasks.
-4. complete the incomplete tasks or outsource them to the most efficient person
+4. Fulfill these tasks through AI automation and efficient human collaboration, underpinned by an economic model designed for **utilitarian outcomes**.

-### Goal
+### Core Goal
-Maximize universal health and happiness given limited resources using collective intelligence and AI agents
+To maximize **aggregate preference satisfaction (universal wish fulfillment)** for all sentient beings, approaching a **Pareto optimal state** given limited resources.
+This is pursued by leveraging collective intelligence, AI agents, and an economic system designed for **maximum utility**, incorporating a gift economy, fair internal taxation for a Universal Basic Income (UBI), and mechanisms to avoid activity that demonstrably reduces aggregate well-being.

 ### How It Works
-1. Collect everyone's preferences through [pairwise comparisons](#aggregated-pairwise-preference-allocation-appa)
+1. Collect individual and collective preferences (wishes) through [pairwise comparisons](#aggregated-pairwise-preference-allocation-appa) to understand the **utility landscape**.
-2. Combine all responses to create a crowdsourced budget for addressing each problem
+2. Combine responses to create a crowdsourced understanding of resource allocation priorities that aims for Pareto improvements.
-3. **AI Research Agents** catalog and rank all possible solutions based on cost-effectiveness
+3. **AI Research Agents** catalog and rank potential solutions/paths based on their predicted contribution to aggregate preference satisfaction and cost-effectiveness.
-4. **Goal Decomposition AI Agents** break down huge complex solutions into the smallest atomic tasks
+4. **Goal Decomposition AI Agents** break down complex solutions/wishes into atomic tasks.
-5. **Task Agents** identify skilled individuals or AI who can complete each task most efficiently
+5. **Task Agents** identify skilled individuals, AI, or DAOs (`GenieDAO`s) to complete tasks efficiently, operating within:
+    *   A **Gift Economy Layer**: Encouraging contributions that increase overall utility without direct quid-pro-quo.
+    *   An **Internal Credit System ("$WISH")**: Facilitating exchanges for services/tasks, funded by a platform transaction tax (designed for minimal deadweight loss) and supporting a UBI (to ensure basic preference satisfaction for all participants).
-6. **Monitor Agents** track progress and real-world impact to continuously improve the system
+6. **Monitor Agents** track progress and real-world impact on preference satisfaction levels, providing feedback to continuously improve the system towards a Paretopia.

 ### Core Components
-1. Digital Twins: Eight billion AI agents aligned to our individual goals
+1. **Digital Twins**: AI agents aligned to individual preferences and utility functions, operating to maximize their user's satisfaction within the system's rules.
-2. Positron Agents: Prosocial AI for public goods
+2. **Positron Agents**: Prosocial AI dedicated to identifying and executing on public goods provision and Pareto improvements.
-3. Wishocracy: Resource allocation system based on collective preferences
+3. **Wishocracy**: A resource allocation protocol based on aggregated preferences, aiming for Pareto optimal outcomes.
+    *   **Marketplace Module**: For connecting needs/wishes (`WishingWell`) with solutions/fulfillment (`WishFulfillmentProposal`) from `GenieDAO`s or `User`s.
+    *   **Recruitment Module**: For matching talent (`Person`) with opportunities (`JobApplication`) that contribute to overall utility.
+4. **Utilitarian Internal Economy**: Featuring "$WISH," a transaction tax for UBI and public goods, designed to maximize preference satisfaction, eliminate internal poverty, and avoid subsidizing activities that demonstrably reduce aggregate well-being (negative externalities).

 ### Features
-1. Quantification of global priorities through pairwise comparisons
+1. Quantification of collective priorities aiming for maximum utility, using transparent preference aggregation.
-2. AI-assisted cataloging of problems and solutions
+2. AI-assisted cataloging of problems, wishes, and solutions, evaluated for their potential impact on aggregate preference satisfaction.
-3. Task decomposition into actionable items
+3. Decomposition of solutions/wishes into actionable tasks.
-4. Skill-based task matching
+4. Skill-based and utility-maximizing task matching.
-5. Reduces wasteful duplication of effort
+5. Reduced duplication of effort through transparent coordination.
-6. Progress tracking and impact measurement
+6. Progress tracking and impact measurement focused on changes in preference satisfaction.
+7. An internal economic model promoting Pareto improvements, fairness, and overall well-being.

+## The Long Explanation: Towards a Utilitarian Paretopia

+The core aspiration of Wishonia is not just to solve problems efficiently, but to create a system that **systematically strives for Pareto optimal resource allocation to achieve maximum aggregate preference satisfaction (universal wish fulfillment)**.
+This is a utilitarian framework aiming for the greatest good for the greatest number, while respecting the impossibility of making interpersonal utility comparisons perfectly by focusing on Pareto improvements where possible.

+Traditional economic systems, while powerful, do not explicitly optimize for this.
+They often result in outcomes that are not Pareto optimal and can lead to significant disparities in preference satisfaction.
+They may also fail to adequately address public goods or account for negative externalities, thus not maximizing overall utility.

+**Our Vision for Wishonia's Utilitarian Economy:**

+We aim to build an alternative economic engine within our platform:

+1.  **Gift Economy as a Utility-Maximizing Behavior**: Voluntary contributions are encouraged as they often represent actions where the contributor's utility of giving (or the recipient's utility gained) outweighs the cost to the contributor, leading to net positive utility.
+2.  **"$WISH" - An Internal Medium for Utility Exchange**: For services/tasks where direct gifting is insufficient or a more formal exchange is preferred, "$WISH" facilitate these interactions.
+Their value is derived from their utility in accessing services and participating in the platform economy (including receiving UBI).
+3.  **Fair Transaction Tax for Public Goods & UBI**: A small, transparent tax on $WISH-based transactions is designed to be minimally distortive while funding:
+    *   **Universal Basic Income (UBI)**: Ensuring a baseline level of preference satisfaction for all participants, enabling broader participation and a more stable economic floor.
+    *   **Public Goods Provision**: Funding for platform operations, development of shared AI tools, and other community-prioritized projects that increase overall utility and might be underprovided otherwise.
+4.  **Avoiding Negative Externalities & Pareto Sub-Optimal Outcomes**: The system will strive to identify and disincentivize (or prevent) activities that demonstrably reduce aggregate preference satisfaction or move away from Pareto optimality.
+This includes minimizing reliance on external systems known to finance such negative externalities.
+5.  **Community Governance for Utility Alignment**: Decisions regarding the economic parameters (tax rate, UBI levels, public goods funding) and operational guidelines will ideally be made through governance mechanisms designed to reflect the aggregate preferences of the community, constantly seeking Pareto improvements.

+This economic model aims to create a **Paretopia** – a state where resources are allocated such that no individual's preference satisfaction can be improved without making at least one other individual's preference satisfaction worse, while continuously striving to expand the frontier of what's possible to satisfy more preferences overall.

 ## The Long Explanation